Nielk1/BZ2-LuaMission/README.md

 Lua Mission DLL for Battlezone II

-To compile, you will need a custom luajit compillation name luajit51.dll/exp/dll.
+To compile, you will need a custom luajit compillation named luajit51.dll/exp/dll.
 You may need to create the folder "Redist" under "BuildMission" depending on your configuration.

-To create the needed luajit51.dll and lib pull/clone this project:

-git clone luajit-2.0.git">http://luajit.org/git/luajit-2.0.git
-(Repo appears to be offline, download source for 2.0.4 from http://luajit.org/)
+luajit 2.0.4 has been included in this project.
+It was compiled with the following modification:

-alter "src\msvcbuild.bat" to use:
+"src\msvcbuild.bat" altered to use:
 @set LJDLLNAME=luajit51.dll
 @set LJLIBNAME=luajit51.lib

-Visual Studio 2008 Command Prompt
+Compiled with 'Visual Studio 2008 Command Prompt'
-Navigate to the "src" folder and run "msvcbuild"

-This will generate the luajit51.dll/exp/dll file to use in "BZ2 LUA Dll Source Code\Debug".

-In the future, hopefully, luajit will be the lua51.dll included in BZ2's 1.3 patches rather than stock LUA5.1 .
+Current Usage:
+@root\luajit51.dll
+@root\luajit51.exp
+@root\lua\_api.lua
+@root\lua\hook.lua
+@root\*assetpath*\chilli.lua
+@root\@assetpath*\missions\LUAMission.dll